artfultoucher/fdat/resources/text_content/about.md

 You are also welcome to enter a **personal introduction** and to set up an **avatar** but neither of these is required.

+There is currently a small **bug** in the account creation code (3rd party framework, not mine!) which causes the time zone of new accounts set to UTC instead of Europe/Dublin.
+You should **set this manually to Europe/Dublin** under *My Account*.

 ##### Publication of Project Proposals

 This is mainly meant for **supervisors**.
 Most students will select a project that was proposed by a lecturer.
 However, students can also publish their own project ideas if they wish.
 This option is usually taken by a few students who have already a very good idea for a potential FYP.
-But project proposals from students do not necessarily develop into real undertaken projects (for multiple reasons, involving assessment, difficulty, project topic etc).
+But project proposals from students do not necessarily mature into real undertaken projects (for multiple reasons, such as assessment, difficulty level, project topic etc).

 ##### Project Selection